Transactional Analysis Counselling

 The Free Child has the positive aspect of fun, spontaneity and curiosity.
 The negative element of the Free Child is rebellious, reckless and destructive behaviours.

 The Adult state of mind is not subdivided as it is us in the here and now operating in the world whilst recognising and accepting what occurs.
 Here we are responsible for self, maintaining positive regards, aware and accepting of our abilities and vulnerabilities.

 We move between these states of mind very quickly.
 Recognising which state we are in at any one time provides awareness that is the spring board for learning about the part we pay in our own experiences of relationship issues with self and others, anxiety, stress and depression.

-The integrated Adult also manifests the positive and affirming elements of the Parent and Child mind state appropriately in the moment.
+The integrating Adult also manifests the positive and affirming elements of the Parent and Child mind state appropriately in the moment.
 In this position we can be aware, close to others and spontaneous leading to being our authentic self.

 We accept our vulnerabilities, positively value and support ourselves whilst being assertive in a way they does not seek to diminish others

 Understanding ourselves better helps promote better ways of living and being in relationships.